Jgeissler14/linkedin-influencer-agent/README.md

 pip install -r requirements.txt
 ```

-After all the dependencies are installed, run the `main.py`.
+After all the dependencies are installed, run `main.py` to scrape the profiles and produce the reframed post.

-> Keep in mind that you need to have all the necessary env variables in your `.env` file for this to work.
-Also, if you
-want to change the topic of your LinkedIn post, you'll need to modify the Agents and Tasks.
+Make sure to set the following environment variables (you can use a `.env` file):

+- `LINKEDIN_EMAIL` / `LINKEDIN_PASSWORD` – credentials for logging into LinkedIn.
+- `INFLUENCER_PROFILE_NAME` – profile handle whose style you want to mimic.
+- `TARGET_PROFILE_NAME` – profile handle whose latest post you want to rewrite.
+- `OPENAI_API_KEY` – API key used by the language model.

 ```shell
 python3 main.py